HCDigitalScholarship/documentation/lemp_stack.md

 $ sudo apt-get install uwsgi uwsgi-plugin-python
 ```

-Copy [this file](https://raw.githubusercontent.com/nginx/nginx/master/conf/uwsgi_params) into your root project directory and name is `uwsgi_params`.
+Copy [this file](https://raw.githubusercontent.com/nginx/nginx/master/conf/uwsgi_params) into your root project directory and name it `uwsgi_params`.
 If you save it on your local computer you can copy it like this (running this command locally):

 ```
 $ scp uwsgi_params <username>@<servername>:/tmp/